brucethemoose/Free-Oracle-Minecraft-Server-Tutorial/README.md

 - Install an SSH client per the instructions here: https://code.visualstudio.com/docs/remote/troubleshooting#_installing-a-supported-ssh-client
 - Press `F1`, start typing `SSH Open`, and open your ssh configuration file.
 If you have more than one, edit the one in your user folder:
   ![SSH](https://user-images.githubusercontent.com/8422224/185022082-1406c5ae-5a9a-40c8-968f-efb886b26190.PNG)
-- Enter the public IP of your server you got from the Oracle blog, and the path to your SSH key you downloaded from Oracle:
+- Enter the public IP of your server, and the path to your SSH key you downloaded from Oracle:
  ![Config](https://user-images.githubusercontent.com/8422224/185022809-e2e88b12-c6f6-42bc-8624-5182c47ed376.PNG)
 - To connect with your server, hit the green button in the bottom left of VScode:
  ![Green](https://user-images.githubusercontent.com/8422224/185023259-17108ceb-73f8-4847-bbe8-7e72e6b034e5.PNG)